The McKell Institute is a progressive research institute dedicated to providing practical and innovative solutions to contemporary policy challenges.

 Our reports feature heavily in the media and engage leading policymakers, business people and civil society leaders.

 Following its establishment in Sydney, in 2011, the Institute has played an important role in shaping the public policy agenda at a New South Wales and federal level.
-In 2017, The McKell Institute Victoria, based in Melbourne, was launched by incumbent Victorian Premier, Hon Daniel Andrews MP.
+In 2017, The McKell Institute Victoria, based in Melbourne, was launched by incumbent Victorian Premier, Hon Daniel Andrews MP; and in 2018, The McKell Institute Queensland, based in Brisbane was launched by Queensland Premier, Hon Annastacia Palaszczuk MP.

 The McKell Institute takes its name from former NSW Premier and Governor–General of Australia, Sir William McKell.
 William McKell made a powerful contribution to both New South Wales and the nation through progressive social, economic and environmental reforms.